kurmasz-assignments/cis343-term-paper-v1/README.md

 You will have two opportunities to revise your paper.

 In order for me to read your entire paper and provide feedback on the content,
   1. Your paper must be substantially complete.
 (For example, don't submit a rough-draft-quality paper to see if you get enough Ms for a grade you are willing to live with.)
   2. Your writing must meet general college-level standards.
 For example:
      - Clarity: Sentence structures should be easy to follow, writing should flow from sentence to sentence and paragraph to paragraph.
      - Technical: Your paper should demonstrates control of language with few lapses in diction, syntax, and grammar.
      - Errors: Errors that are present do must not interfere with meaning or understanding.
 (Errors also must be fixed in the following submission.)

-The outline above contains 19 topics (counting OO as one item).
+The outline above contains 24 topics.
 Each item will be marked with E, M, P, or X.  Your sample code will also receive an E, M, P, or X.  The criteria for each letter grade is as follows:

 - D:
   - Sample Code: P
   - Overall Evaluation: M
-  - Categories: At least 13 Ms (or better); at least 16 Ps (or better)
+  - Categories: At least 16 Ms (or better); at least 21ex Ps (or better)

 - C:
   - Sample Code: M
   - Overall Evaluation: M
-  - Categories: At least 15 Ms or better; at least 17 Ps (or better)
+  - Categories: At least 18 Ms or better; at least 22 Ps (or better)

 - B:
   - Sample Code: M
   - Overall Evaluation: M
-  - Categories: At least 16 Ms or better; All 19 categories P or better
+  - Categories: At least 20 Ms or better; at least 23 categories P or better

 - A:
   - Sample Code: M
   - Overall Evaluation: M
-  - Categories: At least 18 Ms or better; All 19 categories P or better
+  - Categories: At least 22 Ms or better; All 24 categories P or better
   - Two revisions, maximum

 I suggest you have a complete, polished draft ready to submit by ***Wednesday, 30 November***.